poloclub/ConceptEvo/scripts/README.md

     - Create example patches of neurons in a model, using `example_patch.sh`.

 ## 2. Embedding
-The following steps are aligned with the steps described in Section 3.2 of the [📄 ConceptEvo paper](https://arxiv.org/abs/2203.16475).
+The following steps are aligned with the steps described in Section 3.2 of the 📄[ConceptEvo paper](https://arxiv.org/abs/2203.16475).

 ### Step 1: Creating the base semantic space
 This process involves creating a foundational semantic space, for a user-given base model.